Jesus, Etc.

-Jesus, Etc. is a song by American indie rock band Wilco.
+"Jesus, Etc." is a song by American indie rock band Wilco.
 The song is the fifth track from their 2002 album, Yankee Hotel Foxtrot.
 The song was written by frontman Jeff Tweedy, and Jay Bennett, with the lyrics being written by Tweedy alone.
 The song is often hailed as one of the best off of the album, and from the band's entire discography.

 Composition and recording

 Jay Bennett says that the original title for the song was "Jesus Don't Cry", but that when making the CD for the song, he "got lazy", and wrote simply "Jesus, Etc.", and the name stuck.

 The album, and likewise the song, were initially supposed to be released on September 11, 2001, the day of the 9/11 terrorist attacks, but it was delayed when they were cut loose by their record company.
-Tweedy told Rolling Stone Magazine, "There were a lot of eerie echoes of 9/11 that I heard on Yankee Hotel Foxtrot, maybe because some of the focus on that record was being introspective about America.
+Tweedy told Rolling Stone, "There were a lot of eerie echoes of 9/11 that I heard on Yankee Hotel Foxtrot, maybe because some of the focus on that record was being introspective about America.
 I understood how people could hear that in it.
 I'm obviously very, very honored if anybody found any kind of consolation in that record, at that time or now."